 Mimi Goes to the Beacon

-Mimi Goes to the Beacon is a reflection on a woman’s remarkable life and epic battle with cancer, written by Rob Curran with my illustrations.
+A reflection on a woman’s remarkable life and epic battle with cancer, written by Rob Curran.

 When Rob Curran, a writer for the Wall Street Journal and the Dallas News and my friend, asked me to illustrate the book he was writing for his mother I was deeply touched and humbled by the task he had trusted me with.